 Anyone who experiences a scaffolding accident should seek medical attention as soon as possible, even if the injury doesn’t appear serious.
 That is because some types of injuries, such as a traumatic brain injury (TBI) or internal injuries, can be quite serious even though they don’t appear right away.
 Fortunately, medical testing can usually detect these issues even before you experience any consequences from them.
 Seeking prompt medical care helps to establish your workplace accident case from the very beginning.

 Whenever a piece of scaffolding injures a New York City worker, it’s essential for a safety inspector to review it.
-No one should use the scaffolding again until it meets all construction industry safety standards.
+No one should use the scaffolding again until it meets all construction industry safety standards and labor law 200, 240, and 241.

 Your superiors should cordon off the area if it poses any additional danger or the investigation into what caused the scaffolding collapse or fallen objects continues for an extended time.
 All employees should stay clear of the area until the ropes come down and an inspector has declared it safe.